nickpoison/tsda2/README.md

-## Time Series for Data Science - Edition 2  ... coming in 2025 or 6
+## Time Series for Data Science - Edition 2

+> sent to the printer July 2025 ... it could be a few months for this to be published

 - All the code used in the text  is in [Rcode.md](https://github.com/nickpoison/tsda2/blob/master/Rcode.md)